danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 array or a
 [Glue data object](http://docs.glueviz.org/en/stable/developer_guide/data.html).

-When multiple readers for a given MIME type are discovered, a function like `open` could use a heuristic to choose between them or present options to the user.
+When multiple readers for a given MIME type are discovered, such one ``'text/csv'`` Reader declared by pandas and another declared by dask.dataframe, a function like `open` could use a heuristic to choose between them or present options to the user.
 Different libraries can make different choices here; we don't need to pick one "correct" priority.
-For example, perhaps the richest representation would be chosen, with ``xarray.DataArray`` taking precedence over ``numpy.ndarray`` if available; and/or perhaps the laziest representation would win, with ``dask.dataframe.DataFrame`` taking precedence over ``pandas.DataFrame``.
+For example, perhaps the laziest representation would win, with ``dask.dataframe.DataFrame`` (if available) taking precedence over ``pandas.DataFrame``.

 To facilitate this, we need Readers to tell us which data structure they return from `read()`.
 Adapting an idea from intake, we could require Readers to define